paulmillr/noble-secp256k1/README.md

 ## Contributing

+Check out an article about this library: https://paulmillr.com/posts/noble-secp256k1-fast-ecc/

 1. Clone the repository.
 2. `npm install` to install build dependencies like TypeScript
 3. `npm run compile` to compile TypeScript code